Kadhem Sharif: After the fall

 The legality of Sharif's motorcycle business and collection has always been murky and he has admitted that some of his bikes were stolen in neighboring countries and smuggled into Iraq along with dealing with the bikes looted from Kuwait when Saddam Hussein invaded the country.
-His business finally caught up with him when in 2005 he was arrested in connection with dealing stolen bikes.
+His business finally caught up with him when in 2005 he was arrested in connection with dealing in stolen bikes.

 In a 2016 interview, Kadhem said that he expressed his regret over his role in the Firdos Square statue destruction in which he attacked the statue with a sledgehammer.
 He said "Saddam has gone, but now in his place we have a 1,000 Saddam's." and "When I go past that statue, I feel pain and shame.
 I ask myself, why did I topple this statue.
 I'd like to put it back up, to rebuild it.
 I'd put it back up but I'm afraid I would be killed."
 He looked back to Saddam's time with nostalgia as "Saddam never executed people without a reason.
 He was as solid as a wall.
 There was no corruption or looting, it was safe.
 You could be safe."
 He went on to say that he hopes the two leaders viewed as responsible for the overthrow of Saddam, Tony Blair and George Bush, should be brought to justice.